-Eleven species exhibit reduced FPBA over the past 46 years, indicating that their productivity has decreased over time: three red-listed species Tree Pipit, Linnet and Corn Bunting), three amber-listed species (Nightjar, Willow Warbler and Reed Bunting) and five green-listed species (Moorhen, Garden Warbler, Treecreeper, Chaffinch and Greenfinch).
-While productivity of Moorhen, Nightjar, Willow Warbler, Garden Warbler, Linnet and Reed Bunting has been falling consistently, trends for the other five species are curvilinear, increasing between the mid 1960s and mid 1980s and decreasing thereafter.
+Twelve species exhibit reduced FPBA over the past 48 years, indicating that their productivity has decreased over time: two red-listed species Tree Pipit and Linnet), four amber-listed species (Moorhen, Great Tit, Garden Warbler, Treecreeper, Chaffinch and Greenfinch).
+While productivity of Moorhen, Great Tit, Willow Warbler, Garden Warbler, Linnet and Reed Bunting has been falling consistently, trends for the other six species are curvilinear.
+For five species, FPBA increased between the mid 1960s and mid 1980s or mid 1990s and decreased thereafter; whereas in the case of Nightjar, productivity decreased from the mid 1960s until the mid 2000s but has increased slightly over the last ten years.

-Productivity declines in migratory species: Nightjar, Willow Warbler, Garden Warbler and Tree Pipit, may be driven in part by changes in habitat or climate on their African wintering grounds, although for Willow Warbler and Garden Warbler there is evidence that conditions on the breeding grounds, in the case of the latter, grazing pressure from deer, may also be important.
-The majority of species exhibiting productivity declines, including residents such as Reed Bunting and Corn Bunting, are reliant on invertebrates to feed their young and there is increasing evidence that climatic change and/or anthropogenic factors, such as pesticides, are leading to a reduction in the size of prey populations.
-Alternatively, climatic warming may have resulted in a developing asynchrony between laying dates and the availability of insect prey on the breeding grounds.
-Long-distance migrants are thought to be particularly susceptible to such disjunction but residents may also be affected, particularly those reliant on seasonal peaks in caterpillars, such as Chaffinch and, to a lesser extent, Treecreeper; however, numbers of Chaffinch have increased over the same period and we cannot exclude the possibility that reduced breeding success is due to a density-dependent increase in intraspecific competition.
-Lack of food for nestling and parent Linnet due to a paucity of stubbles and weeds in more intensively farmed agricultural habitats may have contributed to the reduction in the species' breeding success, while Greenfinch productivity may have been impacted by the continued spread of trichomonosis, although research would be needed to establish this link.
+Productivity declines in migratory species: Nightjar, Willow Warbler, Garden Warbler and Tree Pipit, may be driven in part by birds returning in poorer condition as a result of changes in habitat or climate on their African wintering grounds.
+For Willow Warbler and Garden Warbler there is evidence that conditions on the breeding grounds and, in the case of the latter, grazing pressure from deer, may also be important.
+The majority of species exhibiting productivity declines, including residents such as Reed Bunting, are reliant on invertebrates to feed their young and there is increasing evidence that climatic change and/or anthropogenic factors, such as pesticides, are leading to a reduction in the size of prey populations.
+Additionally, climatic warming may have resulted in a developing asynchrony between laying dates and the availability of insect prey on the breeding grounds.
+Although this report shows that many species are advancing laying dates (see early breeding), for some species these advances may not be sufficient to match the advances in peak food availability.
+Long-distance migrants are thought to be particularly susceptible to such disjunction but residents may also be affected, particularly those reliant on seasonal peaks in caterpillars, such as Great Tit, Chaffinch and, to a lesser extent, Treecreeper; however, numbers of Great Tit and Chaffinch have increased over period covered by this report and we cannot exclude the possibility that the observed intensively farmed agricultural habitats may have contributed to the reduction in the species' breeding success, while Greenfinch productivity may have been impacted by the continued spread of trichomonosis, although research would be needed to establish this link.
 The driver for increased Moorhen nest failure is at present unclear, but increases in aquatic mammalian predators and Coot populations have been proposed as potential causes.